Old Main

 4. Does North Central College do interviews?

 • The faculty of the North Central College DPT Program have decided to not do interviews.
 There is no clear evidence in physical therapy that an interview predicts success as a physical therapist.
 Additionally, although we know someone can perhaps represent themselves well in an interview, we also know that nervousness, anxiety, and implicit bias can affect the interview experience.
 We do, however, think that meeting our excellent faculty and exploring our facility is a valuable part of deciding whether North Central College is the right fit for an applicant.
-For this reason, we require all applicants to engage with the program via one of the following options:
+For this reason, we encourage all applicants to engage with the program via one of the following options:

 1. Attending a virtual event/webinar